TomokiMiyauci/react-hookable/README.md

 ---

+## Status

+:seedling: beta

+When a common interface has been defined, it becomes a public release.

 ## Feature

 - :sparkles: Consistent interface
+- :page_facing_up: Declarative
 - :memo: Pure TypeScript
 - :seedling: Full support for preact
 - :green_heart: Full support for Deno